 - Repeat the same mistakes – even if your current approach hasn’t worked, keep trying it over and over again instead of seeking professional help.

 - Don’t invest in training – wait and hope the situation will resolve itself.
 Improving your dog’s behavior will require a significant investment of time, money, and energy, but you will be able to find an easier or cheaper way to get the job done.

 Ouch right?
 I’m sure you’ve made at least one of those mistakes, I’ve made them all at least twice.
 When I don’t make these mistakes I see fast progress, and I know you will too.

-We can help your dog become the best version of themselves.
+We can help your dog become the best version of themselves through our comprehensive dog boarding and training program in Salt Lake City.
+Don’t wait any longer to unlock your dog’s capabilities.
 When you’re ready, please tell us about your dog.